clarktrimble/ba-blog/content/blog/continuous-duty-cli/index.md

 ```

 Some units on `elapsed` might be nice, n'est-ce pas?
+In any case, it doesn't take much imagination to see how relevant `elapsed` could be when running arbitrary aggregations against a sprawling ES cluster.

-### Errors (never! lol)
+### Errors (never! : )

-Obviously these will be of some interest.
+These will be of some interest.

-Ideally errors should be actionable.
+Ideally, errors should be __actionable__.
-Imagine a view into the logs showing stuff you want/need to deal with, like this week.
+Imagine a view into the logs showing stuff you want/need to deal with, like today or this week.

-Top-level errrors may be trickier to log, particlarly startup, but we'll be glad to have them in the logs:
+Top-level errors may be trickier to log, particularly when failing to start up or crashing, but we'll be glad to have them in the logs when possible:

 ```json
 {